-4. Within six months of the cessation of the first export of electrical power from the site, a scheme for the de-commissioning of the solar farm and its ancillary equipment shall be submitted to the Local Planning Authority.
+4. If the solar farm hereby permitted, ceases to operate for a continuous period of twelve months, then a scheme for the de-commissioning and removal of the solar farm and its ancillary equipment, shall be submitted in writing to the Local Planning Authority within six months of the cessation period.
 The scheme shall make provision for the removal of the solar panels and associated above ground works approved under this permission.
-The scheme shall also include the details of the management and timing of the de-commissioning works, together with a traffic management plan to address any likely traffic impact issues during the decommissioning period, and an environmental management plan to include details of the measures to be taken during the de-commissioning period to protect wildlife and habitats as well as details of site restoration measures.
+The scheme shall also include the details of the management and timing of the de-commissioning works, together with a traffic management plan to address any likely traffic impact issues during the de-commissioning period, and an environmental management plan to include details of the measures to be taken during the de-commissioning period to protect wildlife and habitats as well as details of site restoration measures.
 For the avoidance of doubt, the landscape planting and bio-diversity improvements approved under this permission shall all be excluded from this condition.